10 Things You Didn’t Know About Melania Trump

 Melania is Only the Second Foreign-Born First Lady

 Melania broke a nearly 200-year-old record when Donald Trump became President.
 She is now one of only two First Ladies born outside the United States.
-The first was Louisa Adams, wife of John Quincy Adams, the 6th U.S. President.
+The first was Louisa Adams, wife of John Quincy Adams, the 6th U.S. president.
 Louisa Adams was born in England in 1775.
-Melania grew up in Slovenia, and is the only First Lady who didn’t grow up speaking English.
+Melania grew up in Slovenia and is the only First Lady who didn’t grow up speaking English.

 She Speaks Five Languages